syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/button-group/types-and-styles.md

 ---
 layout: post
-title: Types And Styles in ##Platform_Name## Button Group Component
+title: Types And Styles in ##Platform_Name## Button Group Control | Syncfusion
-description: Learn here all about Types and Styles in Syncfusion ##Platform_Name## Button Group component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Types and Styles in Syncfusion ##Platform_Name## Button Group control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Types And Styles
 publishingplatform: ##Platform_Name##